 If I were a real-estate broker working with country properties, I would always include a discussion of the utility and value of outbuildings with both sellers and buyers.

 State-of-the-art barns are high-tech, factory-type environments built for a specific production function like dairying or poultry.
 They may or may not be readily adaptable to other purposes.

 New barns on working farms tend to be functional—long on quick-construction techniques and short on Old-MacDonald charm.
 They use dollars efficiently in getting a lot of square feet under roof.

 If you want to use existing barn space for something else, there’s usually a market for second-hand equipment.
 The advantage of reconfiguring existing structures is that you generally start with a lot of dry floor space, big doors, electricity and water.
-A concrete floor is a bonus.
+A concrete floor or an epoxy floor is a bonus.